 And a few more things…

-Registration or licensing with your local council, a vet check-up and immunizations are all essential for young Husky puppies and should not be forgotten about.
+Registration or licensing with your local council, a vet check-up, and immunizations are all essential for young Husky puppies and should not be forgotten about.

-If you really must have a Husky around Christmas you need to get organised early.
+If you really must have a Husky around Christmas you need to get organized early.
 Puppies are allocated from breeders around their birth so you don’t want to miss out.
 Try and avoid pet stores or opportunistic breeders who might be looking for a quick buck, and not operating in the animal’s best interest.

-Also consider fostering an animal in December to see how your family goes with it.
+Also, consider fostering an animal in December to see how your family goes with it.
 Think of it as a trial run and should it work out, you can consider adopting the foster pet, or at least know more about the breed before you commit to raising a puppy.